 Events and Announcements

-Meteorologists from the National Weather Service will provide free training to the citizens of Clermont County.
+Meteorologists from the National Weather Service will provide severe weather awareness training.
 Storm spotters play an important role in identifying and relaying storm related information to the County Emergency Management Agency (EMA), local public safety officials, and the National Weather Service.

 - How to safely observe storms